adithyanajay/Work-allocator/README.md

     ```bash
    npm run dev
    ```
-4. Open your web browser and go to http://localhost:3000 to access the application.
+4. Open your web browser and go to https://localhost:port access the application.

 ## Usage
+## Creating Team
+- You can enter the team details and submiting it will result in you getting to the dashboard
+- Otherwise you can use the dummy team provided in the side bar ( dummy team will be removed in the final version of the product)

 ### Creating Tasks
-- Navigate to the dashboard.
 - Click on the "Add" button.
 - Fill in the task details, including the task name, due date.
+- Add micro tasks
 - Click "Submit" to create the task.

 ## Task Assignment